-The next issue of Taking the Lane is #15: True Trans Bike Rebel, out in August, 2018.
+The latest issue of Taking the Lane is #15: True Trans Bike Rebel, out now!

 Taking the Lane zine, published since 2010, provides diverse perspectives on a wide variety of topics through the double lens of bicycling and feminism.